wuhuai13/readme/README.md

 # Maze Render

-A maze rendering java console project takes a cell road grid and a relationship of cell connectivity as input command string, and print a maze as output string
+A maze rendering java console project takes a Road Grid and its connectivity as input command string, and print a maze as output string

 ### Prerequisites